asakura89/Personal-Notes/AI Tools/AI Tools — Bing Prompt.md

 I am:
 - I'm an IT staff in an IT company.
 - My goals will be learning about leadership, better grammar in English, better at managing team, better at managing time, better at coding.
+- I have logical type of personality.
+- I'm always curious about all things.
 > _atau deskripsi lainnya tentang kita_
 > _atau bisa juga gak pake deskripsi ini_
 > _karena kadang beberapa kali generative AI ini ngasi output yang berhubungan sama deskripsi tapi berlawanan sama actual query_ 🤣